microsoft/vscode-docs/docs/java/java-project.md

 ### Standalone Java file support

-Visual Studio Code also supports Java files without a project (or an invisible project which it creates without affecting your folders).
-The solution is folder-based, so all you need to do is open a folder with Visual Studio Code, and all the Java files within the folder will be properly compiled with all language features available.
+Visual Studio Code also supports Java files without a project (or an invisible project, which it creates without affecting your folders).
+The solution is folder-based, so you can open a folder with Visual Studio Code, and all the Java files within the folder will be properly compiled with all language features available.
 You can also run and debug standalone files.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-project/standalone.mp4" type="video/mp4">
 </video>

-In case you need to bring additional jars as dependency, you can create a `lib/` folder in the root directory of the standalone files and drop your jars into it.
-Source for `foo.jar` is automatically detected if there's a `foo-sources.jar` in the `lib/` folder.
+In case you need to bring additional JAR files as dependencies, you can create a `lib/` folder in the root directory of the standalone files and place your JAR files there.
+Source for `foo.jar` is automatically detected if there is a `foo-sources.jar` in the `lib/` folder.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-project/lib.mp4" type="video/mp4">